Safe & Sound Protocol (SSP)

 During the intervention, the volume of certain songs may be quieter due to the frequencies being filtered.
 It is important not to adjust the volume but rather to listen to the best of one’s ability.
 There is a big variety in the songs played, and some will be repeated throughout the protocol.
 They may sound different due to the frequencies being filtered.

-Tracking one’s body sensations as well as mental and emotional state throughout the treatment process can be useful to see the progression during the five days.
+Tracking one’s body sensations as well as mental and emotional state throughout the treatment process can be useful to see the progression during the two weeks.
 At the end of the treatment, the nervous system will be recalibrate back to its original baseline for functioning.
 Unless there is a significant stressor, the intervention generally does not have to be repeated more than once.

 What is the Cost of Treatment?

-The investment for the full treatment protocol is $599 over five days or $799 for half hour listening increments over two weeks.
-The changes from the intervention continue to unfold for up to two to three months afterward.
+The investment for the full treatment protocol over the two week period is $799.
+Please note that an initial assessment session is required prior to starting SSP, for those who are not already clients, to collect background information & discuss the protocol.
+The changes from the intervention continue to unfold for up to six to eight weeks afterward.
 After that time period, one can reassess whether further intervention is needed.
-It is important to leave lots of time for the sessions, so please plan for up to two hours the first day and up to an hour and a half subsequent days if doing one hour sessions, or up to an hour each time if doing half hour increments.
+It is important to leave lots of time for the sessions, so please plan for one hour each time.

 Candy's Observations about the SSP: